michelleNguyenCS/physics-calculations-2023/README.md

 - Try/Except
 - Text-Based GUI

+Required File for Program:
+- cps109_a1.py
+The text files (cps109_a1_output.txt, physics_data.txt) are not required as the program will initialize them in the folder if they are not there.

 Note:
-- Unfortunately, this isn't the most creative or interesting idea I had for an assignment.
+- Not the most creative or interesting idea I had for an assignment.
 I was running low on time due to other coursework so I chose a more simple idea.
 - I did not have as much constraints on the variable, didn't have time to do that much variable checking. (ex. mass can be negative)